Dimensional Transmutation in Gravity and Cosmology: Phase transitions and gravitational waves

 \subsection{Gravitational waves}

 When the temperature drops below $T_n$ GWs are produced.
 The production is maximised when the energy scale $\Lambda_G$ above which gravity is softened (see Sec.~\ref{Softening of gravity}) is larger than the relevant scales.
-These include the typical scale of the potential, $\chi_0$ (which in turn is typically much larger than $T_n$, as we have seen), the values of fields and their derivatives as well as the temperature $T_{\rm RH}$ associated with the reheating after supercooling.
+These include $\chi_0$ (which in turn is typically much larger than $T_n$, as we have seen), the values of fields and their derivatives as well as the temperature $T_{\rm RH}$ associated with the reheating after supercooling.
 Therefore, we focus from now on values of $\Lambda_G$ such that this condition is satisfied.

-In this case the gravitational corrections to the false vacuum decay studied in Sec.~\ref{Phase transition} are amply negligible for $\Lambda_G\ll \bp$, which is necessary true if one wants to solve the hierarchy problem through softened gravity (see Eq.~(\ref{GsoftB})).
+In this case the gravitational corrections to the false vacuum decay studied in Sec.~\ref{Phase transition} are amply negligible for $\Lambda_G\ll \bp$, which is necessarily true if one wants to solve the hierarchy problem through softened gravity (see the bound in~(\ref{GsoftB})).
 These corrections are, indeed, suppressed by factors at least as small as $\Lambda_G^2/\bp^2$~\cite{Salvio:2016mvj,Joti:2017fwe}.

 The dominant source of GWs are typically bubble collisions that take place in the vacuum: in the era when $T$ reaches $T_n$ the energy density is dominated since a long time by the vacuum energy density associated with $\chi$, which leads to an exponential growth of the cosmological scale factor, as we have seen.
 This inflationary behavior as usual dilutes preexisting matter and radiation and thus one can typically neglect the GW production due to turbulence and sound waves in the cosmic fluid~\cite{Maggiore:2018sht}.